 PPP is one of the WAN protocols that you can configure on Cisco IOS routers.
-We will take a look how PPP works and how to configure it.
+We will take a look at how PPP works and how to configure it.
 Do you still remember how the OSI model works?

-PPP operates on the data link layer (layer 2) but as you can see the data link layer has been split into two pieces:
+PPP operates on the data link layer (layer 2), but as you can see, the data link layer has been split into two pieces:

 - NCP: Network Control Protocol